Connor-Marble/StreamNotifier/Readme.md

 Stream Notifier
 ===============

-This is a work in progess Android app designed to give push notifications when twitch streamers go live.
-Not only will the app allow users to be notified of streams without clogging their email inboxes, but it allows a great amount of control over when they wish to be notified of activity.
+Stream Notifier is a free open source android app that notifies users when selected Twitch streamers go live.
+Unlike email based notificatications, StreamNotifier allows users to limit the days of the week and time of day they wish to recieve notifications on a channel by channel basis.

+The goal of this application is to inform users of only the streams they can actually watch without clogging their email accounts.